+Recovery and recycling of wastewater has become a growing trend in the past decade due to rising water demand.
+Government has come up with different initiatives to reduce the water waste by promoting to install a ZLD plant for its industry.
 The key driver for zero liquid discharge is a growing concern about the impact of such wastewater discharge on the environment.
-Such concern is resulting in increased regulation and limitation of waste water discharges.
+Such concern is resulting in increased regulation and limitation of wastewater discharges.
 Some organizations are also targeting ZLD for their waste because they can sell the solids that are produced or reuse them as a part of their industrial process.
 For example, salt is the by-product we get at the last stage of ZLD.
-This salt can be used in textile process.
+This salt can be used in the textile process.

 - Saves up to 80% energy compared to other ZLD technologies.